We work with more than 300 partners to bring you better travel deals

 Public holidays such as the Chinese New Year for one week in January or February and the Chinese National Day holiday for the first week in October can make flights more expensive as there is a rise in demand.
 From September to early November is peak season and fares tend to be at their highest, although cheaper flights can nearly always be found.
 It is cheapest to visit the city during the low season or winter months of November to early March, while the May to August period is also relatively inexpensive.

-When is the best time to book flights to Changsha?
+When is the best time to book a flight to Changsha?

 Which day is cheapest to fly to Changsha?